The ACT Test

 The ACT test is a standardized test given to students looking to move on to post-secondary education at a college or university.
 The test gives universities a standard way of assessing where individuals are educationally in preparing for college.

 Why do I need to take the ACT Test?

-ACT scores are involved with gaging financial aid packages given by universities.
+ACT scores are utilized to determine admittance and financial aid awards given by universities.
 However, a large majority of community colleges may not require students to take the ACT to gain admittance.
-In addition, if a student has already taken the ACT (over the SAT to be given in Michigan this spring) retaking it typically brings a gain of 2 or 3 points.
-This can mean more $$$ for college.
+In addition, retaking the ACT typically increases your score by 2 or 3 points.

-Where can I get more information/free test preparation around the ACT test?
+Where can I get free test preparation for the ACT test?

 For more information visit the ACT website at ACT.org.
-There you will find test dates and online registration, as well as test preparation tips and sample test problems.
+There you will find test preparation tips and sample test problems.

 Do I need to take the ACT writing portion of the test?

-Schools vary on this question on three levels, 1).
+Colleges vary on this question on three levels, 1).
 Required 2).
 Recommended 3).
 Not Required.
-Know the schools you are intested in and investigate.
-The recommendation is, unless all of the schools you are looking at do not require the writing portion, take the test.
+TRIO Pre-College Programs recommend asking the admissions representative what the colleges expectation is.
+Unless all of the schools you are applying to do not require the writing portion, take the test.

 Where and when do I take the ACT?